mapanet/NSE/docs/00_Data_Requirements.md

 - Geometry in **EPSG:4326**

 **Used for:**
-✔ Spatial intersection with colonias
+✔ Spatial intersection with neighborhoods (colonias)
 ✔ Area proportion calculations
 ✔ Area‑weighted distribution of AMAI dwellings
 ✔ Geometric foundation for Layer 6